Aside from the obvious problem of raising children alone, single-parent families often face significantly different challenges than married couples.

 The Healthcare for UninSured Kids and Youth (HUSKY) is Connecticut’s public health insurance program for children under age 19 and in some cases their parents or relative caregivers.

-There are four (4) types of HUSKY plans, HUSKY A — D.
+There are four (4) types of HUSKY plans, HUSKY A — D, that together provide health care coverage to more than 770,000 Connecticut residents.

-Connecticut is operating a State-Based Marketplace, known as Access Health CT — through which you can apply for Medicaid, HUSKY Health or other private health insurance.
+Connecticut is operating a State-Based Marketplace, known as Access Health CT, through which you can screen for, apply for, and enroll in Medicaid or other private health insurance.

 Eligibility is based on household income and family size.
-Families with incomes not exceeding 50% of the state median income level or about $2,900 for household of two are eligible for assistance.
+Families with incomes not exceeding 50% of the state median income level or about $3,000 for household of two are eligible for assistance.2

 Start by filling out a Care 4 Kids Application and mail it to